saada7553/ImageToGcode/README.md

 https://github.com/user-attachments/assets/58ecec79-eaad-49ac-a0cb-0d6fe1f2feaf

 ## Future plans
 - Replace machine raspberry PI with a custom FPGA module.
 This would allow me to have more control over the stepper motors with pulse width modulation.
-Currently experimenting with Basys2 FPGA.
+Currently experimenting with Basys2 board w/ Xilinx FPGA.
 - I want to add support for more advanced GCode toolpaths involving variable feed rates.
 Straight lines should be drawn faster than tight curves.
 - Build a 3D GCode visualiser.